 \subsection{Large Language Models for Planning and Control}

 Large language models have recently been explored as high-level planners and controllers for robotic systems due to their strong reasoning and instruction-following capabilities~\cite{kim2024survey,zeng2023llmsurvey}.
-Traditional methods demonstrated that LLMs can generate action sequences, code, or symbolic plans from natural-language task descriptions, which enables them to have flexible task specification and zero-shot generalization~\cite{huang2022language}.
-Common examples include planning for language-driven frameworks that translate instructions into executable programs or symbolic action graphs.
+Early work demonstrated that LLMs can generate action sequences, code, or symbolic plans from natural-language task descriptions, enabling flexible task specification and zero-shot generalization~\cite{huang2022language}.
+Examples include language-driven planning frameworks that translate instructions into executable programs or symbolic action graphs.

 Several landmark studies have applied LLMs directly to robotic control loops.
 SayCan~\cite{ahn2022saycan} demonstrated that combining LLM-based task planning with learned affordance functions enables robots to execute complex, multi-step instructions in real kitchen environments.
 PaLM-E~\cite{driess2023palme} extended this paradigm by incorporating multimodal sensor inputs directly into the language model, enabling end-to-end embodied reasoning across manipulation and navigation tasks.
 Code-as-Policies~\cite{liang2023code} showed that code-writing LLMs can generate executable robot policies that exhibit spatial-geometric reasoning and generalize to new instructions without additional training.